-The duty officer at Harbour Control will record your information for statistical analysis, transmit it to designated authorities by cell phone and will re-broadcast it by VHF 12, to inform all other vessels in the Hauraki Gulf area, in the following format:
+Harbour Control will inform all other vessels in the Hauraki Gulf area of whale sightings, in the following format:

 "All stations, All Stations, All Stations"

 "This is Harbour Control, Ports of Auckland."

 "Sighting of [number] of large whale(s)."

 "At [location]"

 Direction of whale travel is [............]"

 "If possible please avoid the vicinity, increase lookouts and reduce speed."

 Out